Nireeksha152/imageprocessing/README.md

 # imageprocessing
+Program1:
-Program1:Develop a program to display grayscale image using read and write operation.
+Develop a program to display grayscale image using read and write operation.

 GRAY SCALING:
    Grayscaling is the process of converting an image from other color spaces e.g RGB, CMYK, HSV, etc. to shades of gray.
 It varies between complete black and complete white.